Are you planning to welcome trick-or-treaters to your home? Follow these 11 steps to prepare your property for safe Halloween fun.

 11. Update your property and homeowners’ insurance policies.

-Trick or treating is a fun family activity.
-As you give out treats this year, follow these 11 safety tips.
-They secure your property and reduce your liability risks.
+Trick-or-treating is a fun family activity.
+Follow these safety tips to help secure your property and reduce liability risks.